nass15456/CTFs/angstromctf/Lazy_Lagrange.md

 ```

-I noticed that solvig 5 equations is enough, now i need to reduce the search space so i add the following consraints :
+I noticed that solvig 5 equations is enough.
+Now i need to reduce the search space so i add the following consraints :

 ```python
 for i in range(1,18):